christianpaterson/christianpaterson/README.md

 <p>Welcome aboard :) I'm a passionate software developer with an Associate Degree in Computer Science.</p>

-- 🌳 I use HTML, CSS, Javascript, and React everyday for
+- 🌳 I use HTML, CSS, Javascript, and React everyday
-- 🌱 I have a deep understanding of Java, Python, and C++
+- 🌱 I also have a deep love and understanding of Java, Python, and C++
 - 📫 How to reach me: cpaterson152@gmail.com

 <h3>Things I code with: </h3>